saurabh0719/py-rules-engine/README.md

 ## Introduction

-`py-rules-engine` is a simple, yet powerful rules engine written in pure Python.
-It allows you to define complex logical conditions and actions, either via a json file or through pythonic functions.
+`py-rules-engine` is a robust, Python-based rules engine that enables the creation of intricate logical conditions and actions.
+Key features include:

-- **Complex Logical Conditions**: It allows you to define complex logical conditions using and, or, and not operations.
+- **Complex Logical Conditions**: Define intricate conditions using logical operators.

-- **Pythonic Rule Builder**: It provides a Pythonic interface for building rules, making it easy to define rules in your Python code.
+- **Pythonic Rule Builder**: Utilize a Pythonic interface for easy rule definition.

-- **File storage & serialization support**: It allows you to define rules in JSON/YAML format and load them for evaluation.
-This makes it easy to store, configure, and share rules.

-- **Ease of Shifting**: One of the standout features of py-rules is the ease of shifting between a Python rule builder and storing/configuring rules in other formats.
-This flexibility allows you to choose the most convenient way to define and manage your rules.
+- **Flexible Rule Management**: Store, configure, and share rules in JSON/YAML format, with seamless shifting between Python rule builder and other formats.

-- **Nested Rules**: It supports nested rules, allowing you to create complex rule structures with multiple levels of conditions.
+- **Nested Rules**: Create multi-level rule structures.

-- **Rule Evaluation**: It provides a rule engine for evaluating rules in a given context.
+- **Rule Evaluation**: Evaluate rules in a given context with a built-in rule engine.

-- **0 dependencies**: It is written in pure Python, making it easy to install and use without any 3rd-party dependency.
+- **Zero Dependencies**: Pure Python implementation for easy installation and use.

 Example usage -